-I was a programme chair for DALI2019, a programme co-chair for ICLR2019, and then Senior Programme Chair for ICLR2020.
-I am a member of the Royal Society’s Diversity Committee (2020-2023), and was elected to the Board of Directors of ICML in 2019.
+I was a programme chair for DALI2019, a programme co-chair for ICLR2019, the Senior Programme Chair for ICLR2020 and the General Chair for ICLR2021.
+I am a member of the Royal Society’s Diversity Committee (2020-2023), and was elected to the Board of Directors of ICML andd ICLR in 2019.

 Before moving to London, I held a Junior Research Fellowship from the Canadian Institute for Advanced Research (CIFAR) as part of the programme on Neural Computation and Adaptive Perception.
 I was based in Vancouver at the University of British Columbia in the Laboratory for Computational Intelligence (LCI) with Nando de Freitas.
 I completed my PhD with Zoubin Ghahramani at the University of Cambridge, where I was a Commonwealth Scholar to the United Kingdom and a member of St John’s College.
 I am from South Africa, and completed my previous degrees in Electrical and Information Engineering at the University of the Witwatersrand, Johannesburg.